senseobservationsystems/sense-android-library/sense-android-library/documentation/sensor_profiles.md

       "enum": ["idle", "dialing", "ringing", "calling"]
     },
     "incomingNumber": {
-      "description": "The phone number of the in comming call", "type": "string"
+      "description": "The phone number of the in-comming call", "type": "string"
     },
     "outgoingNumber": {
-      "description": "The phone number of the out going call", "type": "string"
+      "description": "The phone number of the out-going call", "type": "string"
     }
   },